 Huntsville has classic Southern charm and good ol’ Southern cooking but plenty of high-tech thrills and experiences that interest travelers across the spectrum.
 In Huntsville, you might rub elbows with rocket scientists at the pinball bar or do a historic walking or street art tour with NASA engineers.
 The guy who retired from NASA might lead your tour and show you the exact pieces of the Saturn V he helped design – or his son might be jamming on a street corner during a music festival.

 Unlike how reaching the moon once seemed, nothing is impossible in Huntsville!

-The Best Things to See & Do for 3 Days in Huntsville
+The Best Things to Do in Huntsville, Alabama

 I love to start these itineraries by sharing what I consider to be the best attractions in any given place.
 These might not show up in every guidebook (or they might, if you have a good guidebook!) but having experienced them myself, I’m confident they’re worth your time during a short trip to spend 3 days in Huntsville.

 It’s pretty much impossible to mention Huntsville without talking about Space Camp.
 It’s the biggest attraction in Rocket City!
 I already wrote about what Space Camp is like based on my experience, so here are just a few basics:

 - Space Camp is offered for cadets from age 9 to 99+!
 Yes, there’s an Adult Space Camp, and yes, you can go!